bhavzie/SocketIO/README.md

 # SocketIO
-A ChatBot that connects JS with Flask
+A ChatBot that connects JS with Flask.

 SocketIO callbacks for communicating JS with Backend.